 To sum it all up, the more natural the better!

-What pollutants and chemicals should I avoid?
+What pollutants and chemicals should I avoid in clothing?

 Azo dyes and phthalates - they are used for bright colours and cuddly prints, but can cause skin irritations and even be carcinogenic.

 Heavy metals (nickel, lead, cadmium, mercury) - they find their way into our clothes via prints or cheaply manufactured zippers.
 But they are toxins that harm our bodies and the environment.